 Evening programs include an International Forum, which meets every Tuesday evening with student panels on current affairs and other international issues.

 Augustana students are responsible for booking their own travel in consultation with Erin Kane, Assistant Director of International Programs.
 Where possible, Peace Scholars will arrive and depart Oslo on the same flight schedules.

 Two Peace Scholars and an alternate will be selected.
-The finalists will be announced on Friday, Feb.
-19, at the Rendezvous.
-The winners announced Friday, Feb.
-26, at the Rendezvous.
-Scholars named in February 2016 will be introduced at the June 6-8 Nobel Peace Prize Forum that will be held at Augsburg College in Minneapolis, Minnesota.
+The application process is open for students with a deadline of Sunday, Feb.
+2, 2020.
+The winners will be announced on Friday, March 6, at the Rendezvous.
+Scholars named in March 2020 will be introduced at the Nobel Peace Prize Forum that will be held at Augsburg College in Minneapolis, Minnesota, in October.

-The program will be held June 19-August 5, 2016, at the University of Oslo’s International Summer School (ISS).
-It will consist of a credit seminar for the Peace Scholars, plus one (or two) credit course(s) of his/her own choosing from the undergraduate courses offered at the ISS (see www.uio.no/english/studies/summerschool for a list of courses).
+The program will be held mid-June to early August 2020, at the University of Oslo’s International Summer School (ISS).
+It will consist of a credit seminar for the Peace Scholars, plus one (or two) credit course(s) of his/her own choosing from the undergraduate courses offered at the ISS (view a list of courses).

 The Peace Prize Forum Seminar will provide a general introduction to the issues surrounding the current Nobel Peace Prize and the work of peace organizations and institutions in Norway, including the International Peace Research Institute, the Nobel Institute, the Oslo Center for Peace and Human Rights, the Nobel Peace Center, and the Nansen Dialogue Network.

-Attendance at the 2016 and 2017 Nobel Peace Prize Forums is highly encouraged.
+Attendance at the 2020 Human Rights Forum is highly encouraged.